Kristina01111000/Drws_site/README.md

 8/14
 For next podcast email send it at 3:45
-Look at youtube look for a different intro video for the channel, he doesn’t like the current video, come up with a few options, one where he is wearing a doctor jacket

-Add podcasts page link to the video page also
-See if audio can be put onto GH site for email links He will send me audio files, give him feedback on them, he's experimenting with tone etc -> emailed him about it -> he sent them -> working on it, think of other columns for the sheets file

 Think of where in the menu the page with audio files should go